Skip advert

 Advertisement - Article continues below

-The Aygo X Hybrid has not yet been included in our Driver Power Survey, however four popular models, including two that share a powertrain with the Aygo X Hybrid in the Yaris and Yaris Cross all performed relatively well, but particularly shined in reliability and running costs.
+The latest hybrid-powered Aygo X is too new to have been included in our Driver Power Survey; however, four popular models, including two that share a powertrain with the Aygo X in the Yaris and Yaris Cross, all performed relatively well, but particularly shone in reliability and running costs

-Every model is equipped with a Pre-Collision System with day and night Pedestrian detection, and daytime cyclist detection, intelligent adaptive cruise control (iACC), driver attention alert, road sign assist, reversing camera and six airbags.
-Top-spec models also come with a Parking Pack that includes front and rear parking sensors.
+Every model is equipped with a Pre-Collision System with day and night Pedestrian detection, and daytime cyclist detection, intelligent adaptive cruise control (iACC), driver-attention alert, road-sign assist, reversing camera and six airbags.
+A Parking Pack, which includes front and rear parking sensors, is available as an option on Icon and Design trims, and standard on Excel and GR Sport trims.

 Euro NCAP safety ratings